USC 101/102: Introduction to University Education

 Some additional programs/initiatives associated with USC 101 & 102 that are required for all students include:

 Summer Reading Program- First Year College has had a common reading program for over ten years.
-Our students have read Marian Wright Edelman’s The Measure of Our Success, Neil Postman’s Amusing Ourselves to Death, and William Cronon’s ’Only Connect’: The Goals of a Liberal Education.
+In previous years our students have read: The Measure of Our Success, Amusing Ourselves to Death, ’Only Connect’: The Goals of a Liberal Education, The Alchemy of Air, It Happened on the Way to War, Half the Sky, Three Cups of Tea, Sounds of the River, Colors of the Moutain, and Tuesdays with Morrie.
 In 2005, the University started a common reading program in which FYC and many of the other NC State Colleges participate.
 We've even been fortunate to have the summer reading author serve as the Convocation Celebration Speaker.

 The Forum Series-Students are required to attend three Forum events each semester: one from each of these categories: 1. diversity/global knowledge, 2. educational enrichment category, 3. and one event from any of the four categories (this is the "student choice" event).
 Information about this requirement will be given in class.

-Majors Exploration Series/Majors Fair-Students can speak personally with representatives from all of the Colleges to learn about academic majors.
+Majors Exploration Series-Students can speak personally with representatives from all of the Colleges to learn about academic majors.
 Great Students will have the opportunity to develop networking skills and become more confident in thinking critically about their intended major.

 Questions about USC 101 or 102?
-Please contact Dr. Andrea Atkin.
+Please contact Ms. Amanda Beller.